Automattic/jetpack/extensions/README.md

 - Once you've sucessfully beta tested your new extension, you can open new PR to make your extension live!
 - Simply move the extension's slug out of the beta array and into the production array in extensions/index.json.

-## How do I merge blocks to Jetpack
+## How do I merge extensions to Jetpack
 - Jetpack is released once a month (PCYsg-eg5-p2), so be sure your team's schedule is aware of code freezes.
 - Make sure you and your team have tested your PR in both the Jetpack environment, and the WordPress.com environment.
 - Additionally, your PR will require approval from a Jetpack crew member.
+- Once merged, your extension will appear in the next release.

-## How do I deploy to WordPress.com?
+## How do I merge extensions to WordPress.com?
+- Extensions are continuously deployed to WordPress.com, just like other parts of Jetpack.
-- merge to Jetpack master first
+- Merge to Jetpack master first.
-- then merge the auto-generated diff on WordPress.com
+- Now, merge the auto-generated diff on WordPress.com.
+There's no need to wait on release schedules.

 ## Can I use Jurassic Ninja to test blocks?
 Yes!
 Just like any other changes in Jetpack, also blocks work in Jurassic Ninja.